sekulovskin/bgms/README.md

   `bgmCompare()` models differences in edge weights and category thresholds between groups.
-Posterior inclusion probabilities indicate the plausibility of parameter differences and can be converted into Bayes factors for tests of parameter equivalence \[see MarsmanWaldorpSekulovskiHaslbeck_2024\].
+Posterior inclusion probabilities indicate the plausibility of parameter differences and can be converted into Bayes factors for tests of parameter equivalence (see Marsman et al., 2024).

 ## Learn more